azzan-amin-97/simple-geocoding-service-fastapi/README.md

 A simple API which will returns the latitude and longitude for each requests using FastAPI

 ## Introduction
 This is a simple geocoding service API project using python.
 One of the library package used for this API is pgeocode.
 Pgeocode is a python package that provides postal geocoding service.
-The goal of this API is to mock the large geocoding microservice in order to understand how to API works.
+The goal of this API is to mock the large geocoding microservice in order to understand how the API works.

 ## About the API
 The architecture of the API can be explained by referring to the diagram below.